-It’s healthy to have some body fat, but as it turns out, all fat is not created equal.
-Visceral fat, sometimes called “active fat,” is a type of body fat that’s stored within the abdominal cavity near several vital organs, including the liver, stomach, and intestines.
+It’s healthy to have some body fat, but all fat is not created equal.
+Visceral fat is a type of body fat that’s stored within the abdominal cavity.
+It’s located near several vital organs, including the liver, stomach, and intestines.
 It can also build up in the arteries.
 Visceral fat is sometimes referred to as “active fat” because it can actively increase the risk of serious health problems.

 If you have some belly fat, that’s not necessarily visceral fat.
 Belly fat can also be subcutaneous fat, stored just under the skin.
 Subcutaneous fat, the type of fat also found in the arms and legs, is easier to see.
 Visceral fat is actually inside the abdominal cavity, and isn’t easily seen.

 The only way to definitively diagnose visceral fat is with a CT or MRI scan.
 However, these are expensive and time-consuming procedures.

-Instead, general guidelines are typically used to evaluate your visceral fat and its risk on your body.
+Instead, medical providers will typically use general guidelines to evaluate your visceral fat and the health risks it poses to your body.
 Harvard Health, for example, says that about 10 percent of all body fat is visceral fat.
 If you calculate your total body fat and then take 10 percent of it, you can estimate your amount of visceral fat.

 Visceral fat is often evaluated on a scale of 1 to 59 when diagnosed with body fat analyzers or MRI scans.
 Healthy levels of visceral fat stay under 13.
 If your rating is 13–59, immediate lifestyle changes are recommended.

-Visceral fat can start causing health problems immediately, including increasing insulin resistance even if you’ve never had diabetes or prediabetes.
-Research has found that this may be because a retinol-binding protein is secreted by this type of fat, which increases insulin resistance.
+Visceral fat can start causing health problems immediately.
+It can increase insulin resistance, even if you’ve never had diabetes or prediabetes.
+Research has found that this may be because a retinol-binding protein that increases insulin resistance is secreted by this type of fat.
 Visceral fat can also raise blood pressure quickly.